Nishita1107/CityLearn/README.md

 - Learn from past incidents
 - Make data-driven decisions

 ---

-## 🔮 Future Enhancements

-- Real-Time Traffic Feed Integration
-- Dynamic Diversion Planning
-- Officer Allocation Optimization
-- Congestion Heatmaps
-- LLM-Powered Traffic Assistant
-- Predictive City-Wide Traffic Simulation

----

 ## 📄 License

-This project is licensed under the MIT License — feel free to use, modify, and build on it.
+This project is licensed under the MIT License.

 ---